sagarp-c/devanagari_digit_classifier/README.md

 * Improve generalization by expanding real-world handwritten data (especially from different age groups and writing styles).
 * Integrate batch normalization to stabilize deeper models.
-* Experiment with modern architectures like MobileNet or EfficientNet.
 * Extend the UI to allow real-time prediction directly in-browser using TensorFlow\.js.
-* Train a unified model that supports both `28x28` and `64x64` input formats.
-* Build a REST API or Gradio demo to make the model more accessible.

----

-## 👻 Resume Highlights

-* ✅ Developed and trained CNN-based classifiers (28x28 and 64x64) for Devanagari digits using TensorFlow/Keras, achieving **up to 99.5% accuracy**.
-* ✅ Built a complete GPU-accelerated training pipeline using Docker and visualized performance using Matplotlib, confusion matrices, and classification metrics.
-* ✅ Designed an interactive HTML5 drawing tool to generate synthetic handwritten data with variations like brush shape, noise, and tilt.

 ---